johnstevenson/composer-runtime/README.md

 <a name="About"></a>
 ## About
-Composer-Runtime enables you to call Composer from within your application, without having to care about where it is installed.
+**Composer-Runtime** enables you to call Composer from within your application, without worrying about where it is installed.

 ```php
 <?php